5 Strategies to Identify Keywords for White Papers

 B2B white papers are meant to generate sales leads for your business, promote your products or services, create investor interest, or garner your business attention from the press.
 Ideally, these long-form marketing materials will help you grow and expand your business.

-With that in mind, white papers won't fulfill any of their intended purposes if no one is reading them.
-As a result, it is important to implement Search Engine Optimization (SEO) strategies for your white papers — just like you’d do for any other content.
+Of course, white papers won't fulfill any of their intended purposes if no one is reading them.
+That's why it is so important to implement Search Engine Optimization (SEO) strategies for your white papers — just like you’d do for any other content.

 Keywords are the foundation upon which B2B white papers are built.
 Without strong keyword usage, the entire house of cards collapses.
 Before you can start implementing keywords into your white paper content, you first need to identify the keywords that will put your article on Google's radar and allow potential leads to find you.